kapsner/rBiasCorrection/FAQ.md

 ```

-## What kind of data can be corrected by PCRBiasCorrection/BiasCorrector?
+## What kind of data can be corrected by rBiasCorrection/BiasCorrector?

 <!-- BiasCorrector can handle two types of input data:

 - Type 1: one locus in many samples (e.g. pyrosequencing data)
 - Type 2: many loci in one sample (e.g. next-generation sequencing data or microarray data)
 -->
-Currently, both R packages, PCRBiasCorrection and BiasCorrector, can only correct measurement biases in DNA methylation data of the type "one locus in many samples (e.g. pyrosequencing data)".
+Currently, both R packages, rBiasCorrection and BiasCorrector, can only correct measurement biases in DNA methylation data of the type "one locus in many samples (e.g. pyrosequencing data)".
 A future implementation to correct data of the type "many loci in one sample (e.g. next-generation sequencing data or microarray data)" is planned.
 However with some effort, data of the second type can be transformed to data of the first type and thus also be corrected with BiasCorrector.

 ## Do my input files need to be in a special format?

-Yes, PCRBiasCorrection/BiasCorrector places very strict requirements on the file format.
+Yes, rBiasCorrection/BiasCorrector places very strict requirements on the file format.
 Below is a description of the exact requirements. <!-- for the two types of input data, which differ in several aspects.-->
 However, all uploaded files must

 - be in CSV format [file endings: \*.csv and \*.CSV]